Today is a great day to research the potential health benefits of pechay.

 Instead of consuming supplements that can be costly to your budget, you should try going for a more natural approach by eating foods rich in vitamin B-complex.

-Pechay is one of those foods or vegetables that’s a good source of vitamin B-complex which in effect can help keep your nervous system healthy and functioning properly.
+Pechay is one of those vegetables that is high in vitamin B-complex, which can help keep your nervous system healthy and functioning properly.

-7. Pechay Contains Antioxidants
+11. Pechay Contains Antioxidants

 You’ll probably notice that we’ve mentioned pechay is rich in vitamin A and vitamin C.